 The Professional Guide to Video Monetization

-By 2021, the live streaming industry could reach $70.05 billion.
+By 2032, the live streaming industry is projected to reach $520.7 billion up from $70.2 billion reached in 2023.
 The video industry is exploding and thousands of businesses are getting involved or mobilizing to do so.
-This blog will share professional tips for video monetization.
+This blog will share professional tips for pay-per-view video monetization.

-Overall, 51.9% of marketing professionals worldwide name video as the type of content with the best ROI.
-(ROI stands for Return On Investment.)
-In fact, marketers who use streaming video are seeing 49% faster growth in revenue.
+Overall, 51.9% of marketing professionals worldwide name video as the type of content with the best ROI (ROI stands for Return On Investment).
+This isn’t surprising, considering that marketers who use streaming video are seeing 49% faster growth in revenue.
+These figures highlight the immense power of video content to not only engage audiences but also drive business success.

 In this article, we’ll take a detailed look at how to successfully monetize video content.
 Also, we’ll review steps to ensure viewer engagement compared to free content.